Golf Carts in the City of Tavares

 A. You may if your golf cart has the proper equipment per the ordinance.

 Q. Do I have to have insurance on my golf cart?

 A. The City of Tavares does not have an insurance requirement, but the state of Florida may, depending upon the top speed of your vehicle.
 Check with your insurance agent.

-A. You may use St. Clair Abrams avenue to the frontage road of the Winn Dixie shopping center.
+A. You may use St. Clair Abrams Avenue to the frontage road of the Winn Dixie shopping center.
 The shopping center is private property that is next to the CRA.
-The owners of the center may or may not allow operation of golf carts.
+The owners of the center may or may not allow the operation of golf carts.